 We are committed to removing financial barriers for PK-12 schools with demonstrated financial need.
 Free admission and limited free busses are available.
 To inquire, email email@example.com or call 707-226-5991 x25.

 di Rosa’s free bussing program is made possible through the support of Leslie Rota

-Take a deep dive into the topics and artists featured in di Rosa’s special exhibition, Be Not Still: Living in Uncertain Times.
+Take a deep dive into the topics and artists featured in di Rosa’s special exhibitions.
 Focused within Galleries 1 and 2, this two-hour visit will provide students ample time to stretch and explore through activities curated to develop interpretive, analytical, and communication skills.
 Recommended for grades 7-12.

 @ di Rosa

 What makes di Rosa unique?
 Students will sample artworks in and outside the galleries as they learn about the history of the property, region, and the legacy of Northern California art and artists.
 This visit will incorporate memorable and stimulating activities that encourage the development of close looking and critical thinking skills. @ di Rosa can be customized for one to two hours, based on teacher learning goals and student needs.
 Recommended for grades 3-12.

 What is social justice?
 Our Contemporary Moment asks students to consider the role of social justice in their daily lives through critical examination with an emphasis on empathy and perspective-taking.
 This guided visit will encourage students to question their perspectives and stance on issues as they analyze current events presented through the lenses of artists on view at di Rosa.
 Visits can be requested to be either one or two hours and typically include time indoors and outside.
 A pre-visit lesson is provided to further contextualize the learning experience.
 Recommended for grades 7-12.